 As noted at the top of this page, the Energy Policy Act of 2005 was signed into law on August 8, 2005 by President Bush and established the Energy Credit (Section 48 of Tax Code).
 It includes renewables such as biomass, geothermal, hydro, solar, wind and others.
 There is no limit to the number of tax dollars a taxpayer can convert to Investment Credits (Form 3468).

 Our tax-credit partners use ONLY their Federal taxes as equity funds and receive write-offs each quarter and/or year to lower future taxes owed.
-Tax-credit partners continue to do this until they receive 100% net ROI on the tax credits provided within typically within 1-5 years.
+Tax-credit partners continue to do this until they receive 100% net ROI on the tax credits provided typically within 4-5 years.

 This means tax-credit contributors eventually receive exactly the same amount of money back to them through future tax savings as they have put into the projects (on behalf of the gov't).
 This can be done on a rolling basis quarter after quarter or year after year through completion of the final phases of our project(s).
 We can customize participation.
 Each situation is unique.

-As noted, our tax-credit participants can be tax-free for the Tax Years ranging from 2019-2038 (20 years) or longer if eligible for credits.
+Our tax-credit partners can be tax-free for the Tax Years ranging from 2019-2042 (23 years) or longer if eligible for credits.
 Depending on each taxpayer's situation and financial goals, the Bonus Depreciation (Section 168) and Accelerated Depreciation (Section 179) can be tailored to each taxpayer's obligations to achieve the best results while optimizing credits.
-In addition, a number of legal debt obligations meet the at-risk requirements to allow taxpayers to leverage the ITC.
-This includes (but is not limited to) asset liens, letters of credit, loans, promissory notes, and resource pledge(s).
+In addition, a number of legal debt obligations meet the at-risk requirements to allow taxpayers to monetize the ITC.
+This includes (but is not limited to) asset liens, letters of credit, loans, promissory notes, and resource pledge(s) when investing in sustainability with Kansas Freedom Farms.

 {See US Tax Court Decision: Donald R. and Sheila E. Golan vs Commissioner on June 5, 2018.}